eferrea/BCI-Master/README.md

 In Windows, after making and building the Project, don't forget to copy the SFML DLLs (they are in <sfml-install-path/bin>) into the folder containing your executable (see also https://www.sfml-dev.org/tutorials/2.5/start-vc.php)

-At the end both in Linux and Windows, copy the config.txt contained in the TrackM folder into the folder containing your executable.
+At the end, both in Linux and Windows, copy the config.txt contained in the TrackM folder into the folder containing your executable.

 **VRPN Matlab client and server for BCImat**